Cleveland Metroparks Zoo: Exhibits

-The Cleveland Metroparks Zoo is divided into several bio-thematic areas that house animals from different regions of the world.
+The Cleveland Metroparks Zoo (CMZ) is divided into several bio-thematic areas that house animals from different regions of the world.
 Each area is themed for the particular region of the world they represent, although the older areas (such as the Primate, Cat & Aquatics Building) are less thematic than those that were constructed more recently.
 Upon entering, visitors arrive in the Welcome Plaza which features administrative buildings, an amphitheater, food court, and the Zoo's largest souvenir shop.
 Numerous smaller concession/souvenir stands are located throughout the park.

 Aside from walking, Zoo patrons may opt to ride the "ZooTram" line which shuttles visitors between the Welcome Plaza (near African Elephant Crossing) and the Primate, Cat & Aquatics Building.

 The RainForest

-The RainForest, opened in 1992, is one of the most popular exhibits at the Cleveland Metroparks Zoo.
+The RainForest, opened in 1992, is one of the most popular exhibits at the CMZ.
 It is contained in a large, two-story building with over 2 acre of floor space, making it one of the largest indoor tropical environments in the world.
-The RainForest boasts more than 10,000 plants and over 600 animals from the tropical regions of Asia, Africa, and the Americas.
+The RainForest boasts more than 10,000 plants, and over 600 animals, from the tropical regions of Australasia, Africa, and the Americas.
 The opening of the RainForest also introduced the Metroparks Zoo's first permanent reptile collection since the flooding in 1959.
+The RainForest's herpetile collection includes Amazon milk frogs and tree boas, Baron's green racers, Burmese pythons, climbing toads, dwarf crocodiles, Fiji banded iguanas, green-and-black, blue-and-black and 'Mint Terribilis' poison dart frogs, green tree monitors and pythons, harlequin frogs, Indian gharial, Indochinese box turtles, Madagascar leaf-tailed geckos, magnificent tree frogs, spider tortoise, Panamanian golden frogs, prehensile-tailed skinks, the aquatic tentacled snake, tiger ratsnakes, tomato frogs and Yemeni veiled chameleons.

 The RainForest is housed in a large glass and granite building, just outside the main entrance to the Zoo.
 The structure is divided into an outer ring—featuring an assortment of tropical plants, exhibits containing small mammals, a cafeteria, and a gift shop—and an inner area that contains the principal animal exhibits.
 Animal habitats are located on both floors of the RainForest.
 The exhibits contained on the ground floor are collectively known as the "Lower Forest", and those on the second floor are known as the "Upper Forest".